spoorsny/laravel-model-validating-observer/README.md

 # Observer for validating Eloquent Model

-An observer that validates an Eloquent model instance before it is persisted to the database.
+An observer that validates an Eloquent model instance before it is persisted to the database, by raising a `ValidationException`.

 ## Install